coastresusgroup/website/site/content/terms-and-conditions.md

 We understand that circumstances can change.
 Due to certification requirements, pre-course preparation, and fairness to other waitlisted participants, the following applies after the 24-hour cooling-off period:

-**More than 42 days before course:** Full refund minus $75 administration fee.
+More than 42 days before course: Full refund minus $75 administration fee.

-**42 – 30 days before course:** 50% refund of course fees.
+42 – 30 days before course: 50% refund of course fees.

-**Less than 30 days before course:** No refund available.
+Less than 30 days before course: No refund available.

 ## 4. COURSE TRANSFERS

-**Transfer Window:** You may transfer to another Coast Resuscitation Group course of the same type if requested at least 42 days prior to the course start date (subject to availability).
+Transfer Window: You may transfer to another Coast Resuscitation Group course of the same type if requested at least 42 days prior to the course start date (subject to availability).
+Your new course must be completed within 12 months of the original booking date.

-**Transfer Fee:** $75 administration fee per transfer.
+Transfer Fee: $75 administration fee per transfer.

-**How to Request:** Email coastresusgroup@gmail.com with your booking details and preferred new date.
+How to Request: Email coastresusgroup@gmail.com with your booking details and preferred new date.

-**Restrictions:** Transfers within 42 days of the course start date cannot be accommodated.
+Restrictions: Transfers within 42 days of the course start date cannot be accommodated.

 ## 5. ATTENDANCE REQUIREMENTS

-**Punctuality:** Participants arriving more than 15 minutes late will not be permitted entry and no refund will be provided.
+Punctuality: Participants arriving more than 30 minutes late will not be permitted entry and no refund will be provided.

-**Full Attendance:** Attendance for the entire course duration is mandatory for certification.
+Full Attendance: Attendance for the entire course duration is mandatory for certification.

-**Non-attendance:** Failure to attend without prior notice results in forfeiture of all fees.
+Non-attendance: Failure to attend without prior notice results in forfeiture of all fees.

-**Partial Attendance:** For multi-day courses, partial attendance is considered non-completion, with no refund.
+Partial Attendance: For multi-day courses, partial attendance is considered non-completion, with no refund.

 ## 6. SUBSTITUTE PARTICIPANTS